debiki/gatsby-plugin-ed-comments/README.md

 Example blog post: https://www.kajmagnus.blog/new-embedded-comments
 (scroll down to the bottom)

-**A Beta version** of this plugin will likely be released maybe two weeks after PostgreSQL 10.0, which might mean some day in November, this year, 2017.
-But you can use this now already, just be prepared to maybe update your embedding code or config values a few times extra, and suggesting improvements.
+**This is Beta software**.
+Maybe you'll need to update your embedding code or config values every now and when, before everything stabilizes.

-## Install
+## Installation

 ```
 npm install --save gatsby-plugin-ed-comments  # with npm
 yarn add gatsby-plugin-ed-comments            # with Yarn
 ```

+And tell us that you're using this — so we get the chance to notify you about security updates and other stuff.
+Send us an email: support at ed.community.

 ## How to use